 cd hpc-share

-Be advised this HPC share is NOT backed up and should not be considered a place to store data long term, but a temporary place to store data generated by the HPC cluster.
-This share is subject to a purge policy of 90 days, files older than 90 days may be purged.
-Users will receive advanced notification before files are purged.
+At present the HPC share directory is only visible on the HPC cluster (submit nodes and compute nodes).
+Be advised the HPC share is NOT backed up and should not be considered a place to store data long term, but a temporary place to store data generated by the HPC cluster.
+Also, there are no tools available to recover lost or deleted files from this filesystem.
+This share is subject to a purge policy of 90 days, where files older than 90 days may be purged depending on overall storage usage.
+Users will receive advanced notification before any files are purged.
+Important data should be backed up or copied to a longer term storage

 If you are using a Mac or Linux, an alternative command line option is to open a terminal and use the sftp command, or scp to one of the submit nodes, e.g.: